vkalithkar/ProjectPenney-UV/README.md

 ## Quick Start

-Open `main.py` and augment the parameters of the function `simulate_and_visualize()`, which is defined in `helpers.py`.
+Open `main.py` and augment the defined parameters at the top.
+These get passed into the function `simulate_and_visualize()`, which is defined in `helpers.py`.
 This function will do everything except (generating, scoring, visualizing) for creating logs.

 ## Dependencies